roboception/cvkit/README.md

 and polygons together with additional information.
 It is especially useful for scanned real-world data.

-See INSTALL.txt and USAGE.txt for more information.
+See INSTALL.md and USAGE.md for more information.

 Acknowledgments
 ---------------

 The initial version of cvkit has been developed while I was working for the Institute of Robotics and Mechatronics of the German Aerospace Center (DLR).
 It has been published under the BSD license for supporting version 3 of the Middlebury stereo evaluation.
 I am now with the Roboception GmbH, which is a DLR spin-off company.